enricfentcami/k8s-ckad-notas/ckad-08-others-08-warm_up.md

 </p>
 </details>

-## Create a pod busybox to load config map and secret vars in env.
-Print environment and delete it
+## Create a pod busybox to load config map and secret vars in env, and prints environment vars.
+Check and delete it

 <details><summary>Show answer</summary>
 <p>